 Can Workers’ Compensation Claims & Civil Lawsuits Be Filed At The Same Time?

-Yes, it is possible to file both a workers’ compensation claim and a construction accident lawsuit at the same time.
-They two are separate claims.
+Yes, it is possible to file both a workers’ compensation claim and a construction accident lawsuit simultaneously.
+They are two separate claims.

 Which Legal Option Is Best For Victims Of Scaffolding-Related Personal Injury?